-12 Talia Meer, All the (Tricky) Words: A Glossary of Terms on Sex, Gender and Violence (Cape Town, GHJRU, University of Cape Town, 2014).
-13 ILGA-Europe, Glossary beginning with s.
-14Talia Meer, All the (Tricky) Words: A Glossary of Terms on Sex, Gender and Violence (Cape Town[.]
+12 Talia Meer, (Cape Town, GHJRU, University of Cape Town, 2014).

+13 ILGA-Europe,

+14 Talia Meer, e (Cape Town, 2014).

 GHJRU, University of Cape Town, 2014).

 Sexual orientation: Sexual orientation is understood to refer to each person's capacity for profound emotional, affectional and sexual attraction to, and intimate and sexual relations with, individuals of a different gender or the same gender or more than one gender.15